 - Insurance and driver’s license – To ensure you do not accidentally write down the wrong information, photograph the other driver’s license and insurance cards.
 If they refuse, take a photograph of them or a video of them refusing to provide you with the necessary information.
 Do not forget to also get witness information, and take photographs of the police officers at the scene, etc.

 - Injuries – At the scene, photograph any visible injuries (e.g. blood) you can see.
 Because some injuries (such as bruises) may take time to appear, you can further document those after seeing a physician.
 However, documenting visible injuries at the scene will help prove that the impact of the accident was severe enough to cause clearly visible injuries.

-A cell phone is a valuable tool in a car accident.
+A cell phone is a valuable tool in a car accident, motorcycle accident, or any other motor vehicle accident.
 It helps you better report the details of the case – and allows you quickly and easily obtain pertinent information.
 Having adequate documentation improves the likelihood that we will receive a fair settlement from an insurance company, as all the details will be clear.

 Injured in a Car Accident?
 Contact Jeffrey H. Penneys, Esq.

 After you have documented the scene and received medical attention, contact an experienced personal injury attorney.
 Jeffrey H. Penneys, Esq. can assist you with your insurance claim and if necessary, file a personal injury lawsuit against the negligent driver.
 Get started by contacting us for a free consultation at 1-800-465-8795 or feel free to complete an online contact form.